ni/nipanel-python/examples/all_types/README.md

 ## All Types Example

-This is a nipanel example that demonstrates all supported data types
+This is an example for `nipanel` that demonstrates all supported data types

 ### Feature